-Paternity is the legal process through with the identity of a child's father is confirmed.
-While Oklahoma law makes certain presumptions about paternity if the birth mother is married, the truth is that even married couples wind up having disputes over parentage.
+Paternity is the legal process through which the identity of a child's father is confirmed.
+While Oklahoma law makes certain presumptions about paternity if the birth mother is married, the truth is that even married couples wind up having disputes over who are a child's biological parents.
 In order to determine a father's rights and responsibilities when it comes to the child, a legal determination of paternity may be required.
 This process can be straightforward if all parties involved are on the same page.
 However, it can get difficult if one or more of the parties becomes combative.

 The best way to approach an Oklahoma paternity action is by contacting an experienced Oklahoma family law attorney.
-The experienced family law attorneys at the Worden Law Firm have been practicing family law for years, and are committed to meeting the needs of their clients.
+The experienced family law attorneys at Worden & Carbitcher have been practicing family law for years, and are committed to meeting the needs of their clients.

 When is an Oklahoma Paternity Action Necessary?

 Paternity may also be established simply to protect the financial rights of the child or even help identify their family medical history.
 Other cases could be less common, like when disagreements arise during a surrogacy.
-Regardless of the reason, the Worden Law Firm understands that paternity actions can be emotional and complicated.
-That's why the attorneys at the Worden Law Firm are available for their clients, ready to answer questions and prepare the necessary filings.
+Regardless of the reason, Worden & Carbitcher understands that paternity actions can be emotional and complicated.
+That's why the attorneys at the Worden & Carbitcher are available for their clients, ready to answer questions and prepare the necessary filings.

 Process for Establishing Paternity in Oklahoma

 Oklahoma's process for establishing paternity is not that different from other states.
 Oklahoma law presumes that the husband of the birth mother is the father of the child.
-Because of this presumption, the married couple need only to sign an Acknowledgement of Paternity and have both parents listed on the birth certificate.
-This is enough to establish paternity under Oklahoma law.
-However, a husband is not required to sign the Acknowledgement of Paternity.
 If the husband has doubts that he is the father, he can request the genetic testing used in cases of unmarried parents.

 In the case of an unmarried couple, there is no presumption of paternity.
 This is the case regardless of the nature of the couple's relationship.
 However, establishing paternity is simple if all parties agree.
 The putative father would only need to sign off on an Acknowledgement of Paternity.
 The Acknowledgment of Paternity form must be signed by both parents, and each signature must be witnessed.
 The witness cannot be the other parent, so a friend or medical professional will need to be present for the signing.
 While often signed at the hospital shortly after birth, an Acknowledgement of Paternity may be signed at a later date.
 Once signed, the father has the same rights and responsibilities of any other parent.